Want a furry best friend? Adoption fees are being waived in South Florida this weekend

 Good Karma Pet Rescue

-Address: They’ll be hosting their adoption drive at a Hallandale Beach PETCO.
+Address: Good Karma will be hosting its adoption drive at a Hallandale Beach Petco.
 The address is 1470 East Hallandale Beach Blvd.

 Event Hours: 11:30 a.m. to 4 p.m.